How to Make Tally Marks in Excel (4 Easy Methods)

 How to Make Tally Marks in Excel Using REPT, MOD, QUOTIENT Function

 Note: While typing tttt, make sure to put a blank space at the end of the last t.
-Otherwise, all t will stick together in E5:E11 cells.
+Otherwise, all t’s will stick together in the E5:E11 cells.

-• Then, select E5:E11 cell range and change the font to Century Gothic.
+• Select the E5:E11 cell range and change the font to Century Gothic.

 How to Make Tally Marks in Excel Using REPT, MOD, QUOTIENT Function

-• Instantly, you can see your output in the correct format.
+• You should be able to see the output in the correct format.

 How to Make Tally Marks in Excel Using REPT, MOD, QUOTIENT Function